jar-ben/mustool/README.md

 This is a so far unnamed tool for online enumeration of minimal unsatisfiable subsets (MUSes) of a given unsatisfiable set of constraints.
 The tool currently implements three online MUS enumeration algorithms: MARCO[1], TOME[2], and ReMUS[3], and supports MUS enumeration in three constraint domains: SAT, SMT, and LTL.

 We distribute this source code under the MIT licence.
-See the file ./COPYRIGHTS for mode details.
+See ./LICENSE for mode details.

 In case of any troubles, do not hesitate to contact me, Jaroslav Bendik, the developer of the tool, at xbendik=at=fi.muni.cz.